 - 5.1.
 Promote active and collaborative person-centred care. - 5.2.
-Work within the scope of practice and level of expertise; otherwise, seek support or refer the individual to practitioner with appropriate knowledge and skills. - 5.3.
+Work within the scope of practice and level of expertise; otherwise, seek support or refer the individual to a practitioner with appropriate knowledge and skills. - 5.3.
 Provide services only when there is a reasonable expectation of benefit to the recipient and any benefit clearly outweighs the risks. - 5.4.
 Ensure that procedures and safeguards are in place to minimize and manage risks to the client. - 5.5.
-Evaluate, prepare, and maintain the physical environment and equipment in which services or research is being conducted. - 5.6.
-Screen or assess the individual's suitability for available services or participating in the research intervention (e.g., thorough collection of medical history, previous physical activity, and other relevant psychosocial factors). - 5.7.
+Screen or assess the individual's suitability for available services or participating in the research intervention (e.g., thorough collection of medical history, previous physical activity, and other relevant psychosocial factors). - 5.6.
+Evaluate, prepare, and maintain the physical environment and equipment in which services or research is being conducted. - 5.7.
 Take appropriate and timely action should an adverse event occur including implementing emergency procedure, when necessary, and documenting the event. - 5.8.
 Ensure that others involved with the services to be provided to the individual are supervised, practice within their level of competence, and follow any regulatory rules. - 5.9.
 Practice self-care and take responsibility to manage personal situations (e.g., Illness, drug/alcohol use, relationship difficulties) that might compromise care of others. - 5.10.
 Seek support or report the conduct of professionals who are working in an unsafe or unethical manner.